dapr/dapr/docs/release_notes/template.md

 ### Local Machine / Self-hosted

 Uninstall Dapr using the CLI you currently have installed.
 Note that this will remove the default $HOME/.dapr directory, binaries and all containers dapr_redis, dapr_placement and dapr_zipkin.
-Linux users need to run sudo if they have installed binary in default path /usr/local/bin/ or have docker command needing sudo:
+Linux users need to run sudo if docker command needs sudo:

 ```bash
 dapr uninstall --all